opendocsg/slw-judgments-backfill/2002_SGHC_113/report.md

 127\.
 CJ Yong, delivering the judgment of the Court of Appeal in **_Latham v Credit Suisse First Boston_** [2000] 2SLR 693 at p 701 said:

  "In our judgment, it [s 94(b)] could not operate to admit evidence of the verbal agreement either as a collateral contract or as forming part of the terms of a part oral or part written contract.
 Section 94(b) only allows the admission of evidence of a collateral contract on matters, which are not inconsistent with the written agreement.
-Where the alleged terms of the oral agreement are in addition to and therefore inconsistent with the written contract, that evidence is inadmissible: Ng Lay Choo Marion v Lok Lai Oi [1995] 3 SLR 221."
+Where the alleged terms of the oral agreement are in addition to and therefore inconsistent with the written contract, that evidence is inadmissible: Ng Lay Choo Marion v Lok Lai Oi <span class="citation">[1995] 3 SLR 221</span>."

 128\.
 Apart from the two rights [Clause 1(a) and (b)] expressly reserved to the Plaintiffs in the December 1999 lease, all other liberties, rights, easements or advantages are expressly excluded by Clause 1.
 To that extent, the rights claimed by the Plaintiffs in the collateral contract contradict or are in conflict with the terms of the lease.
 The collateral agreement is thus not admissible in evidence.